| |

 possibility of a civilized dialogue and cultural cooperation

-between Jews and Arabs.”
-Professor Avi Shalim, St. Antony’s
+Professor Avi Shlaim, St. Antony’s

 College, Oxford, author of The Iron Wall: Israel and the